Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 For transparency:
 * The lab learning curve can be quite steep.
 They do provide a document with the questions and solutions so you can follow along.
 It felt like a 'big' jump in learning was expected at times.
 * My approach was to attempt to answer the lab questions as much as possible prior to looking at the solution.
 It was at times frustrating to see a huge 'gap' in what i was doing and where I was expected to get to.
+The gap being the knowledge I had not obtained.

 #### IR Platforms
 These were good just to be able to understand the benefits of having a centralized platform for IR, including being able to pull information such as a list of files in a suspect directory.